 - State directors

 The curriculum for this program includes six core courses developed by the National Fire Academy Fire and Emergency Services Higher Education Program.
 We are also one of only four upper-division National Fire Academy (NFA)-recognized institutions west of the Mississippi.

 Do I Qualify for This BAAS Program?

-Our Bachelor of Applied Arts and Science Fire and Emergency Services Administration Concentration will help you use your prior academic experience to complete your bachelor's degree.
+Our Bachelor of Applied Arts and Science Fire and Emergency Services Administration Concentration will help you use your prior academic experience to complete your first bachelor's degree.

 Scholarships and Financial Assistance

 ENMU is committed to helping you finance your education.
 You can get information about admissions scholarships and find out why more than $22 million in financial assistance was awarded to ENMU students last year.
 Once you are an enrolled ENMU student, you'll have access to even more scholarships.

 Online Learning Format for Fire and Emergency Services Administration

 Our Bachelor of Applied Arts and Sciences (BAAS) concentration area in fire and emergency services administration is designed to be completed 100% online.
 You’ll complete assignments, readings, tests and projects throughout each semester.
 Recorded lectures via Mediasite will connect you with professors and other students at your convenience.
 If your courses use Mediasite and Blackboard, related to recorded lectures is done on your own schedule, rather than during a specific time.
 Our program is designed with the working professional in mind.